DJ Cuppy: Career

-On 16 July 2020, she released Jollof On The Jet, her seventh single featuring Rema & Rayvanny.
+On 16 July 2020, she released "Jollof On The Jet", her seventh single, featuring Rema & Rayvanny.

 On 24 August 2020, she unveiled her debut album Original Copy.

-In February 2021, she partnered with Apple Music to launch their first radio show in Africa.
+In February 2021, Cuppy partnered with Apple Music to launch their first radio show in Africa.

 In September 2021, Cuppy was announced as one of the cast members for the Channel 4 reality TV show High Life, a show focussing on the careers of British West Africans.

-From January until August 2022, Cuppy hosted the Sunday version of BBC Radio 1Xtra's breakfast show with the Saturday one hosted by Swarzy formerly of Kiss Radio.
+From January until August 2022, Cuppy hosted the Sunday version of BBC Radio 1Xtra's breakfast show with the Saturday one hosted by Swarzy, formerly of Kiss Radio.
 They both replaced Remi Burgz, who went on to replace Yasmin Evans on 1Xtra's weekday lunchtime show.

+In 2024, Cuppy became the first British Nigerian to host an opening session at the United Nations General Assembly.

 Artistry

 In an interview with Tush Magazine, Cuppy described her sound as "Neo-Afrobeats", which is a fusion of Electro house and Afrobeats.

 Personal life

 Veganism

-On 14 April 2020, DJ Cuppy revealed on Twitter that she was a vegan.
+On 14 April 2020, DJ Cuppy revealed on Twitter that she is a vegan.

-Lately, Cuppy who during the COVID-19 period received a special gift of a Ferrari Portofino worth ₦80M from her father, also announced that she is now a house owner in the United Kingdom, London which she named PinkPentHouse.
-She made it public on 8 April 2021.
-This received a lot of reactions on social media and was featured on MTV Cribs.